Relentless pressure: General practice under strain and 'could collapse'

 “We feel we must warn the public that there is an uneven distribution of health care and it is only going to get worse.”

 Malloy said implementing the nine-point programme proposed by GenPro would at least allow the sector to retain its current workforce.
-He described the exclusion of GP practice nurses from Little’s announcement as “disappointing and insulting”.
+He said the exclusion of GP practice nurses from Little’s announcement was, in his opinion, “disappointing and insulting”.

 “If we continue as we are, we’re going to lose 40 per cent of the GP workforce continuously over the next five years.
 It just breaks your heart.”